NannyML/nannyml/docs/guides/data_drift.rst

 :math:`\mathbf{X}` and makes predictions :math:`y`.

 Our model has likely been trained on some data distribution :math:`P(\mathbf{X})`.
-We have data drift when our production data comes from a distribution :math:`P(\mathbf{X'}) \neq P(\mathbf{X})`.
+We have data drift when our production data comes from a different distribution :math:`P(\mathbf{X'}) \neq P(\mathbf{X})`.

-In general a machine learning model operating on an input distribution different that then one it has been trained on will underperform.
+In general a machine learning model operating on an input distribution different than the one it has been trained on will underperform.
 It is therefore crucial to detect the presense of data drift when we have a model in production.
 By further investigating the characteristics of the observed drift we will be in a position to estimate the impact of the drift to the model's performance.